-When the low battery warning sounds, the battery MUST be replaced to continue your protection.
+• When the low battery warning sounds, the battery MUST be replaced to continue your protection.

-- DO NOT clean with water, solvents, cleaning agents, bleach, or polish as these may damage the alarm. - VACUUM the Smoke Alarm cover at least once a month. - DO NOT paint over the Smoke Alarm.
-Paint may clog the openings to the sensing chambers and prevent it from operating properly.
+- VACUUM the Smoke Alarm cover at least once a month. - DO NOT paint over the Smoke Alarm. - Paint may clog the openings to the sensing chambers and prevent it from operating properly.